Met Gala: Theme

+Controversies

+Controversies: 2009-2019

-Models Naomi Campbell and Stephanie Seymour pulled out of attending the 2009 Gala at the last minute, in a show of support for designer Azzedine Alaïa.
+Models Naomi Campbell and Stephanie Seymour pulled out of attending the 2009 Met Gala at the last minute, in a show of support for designer Azzedine Alaïa.
 After discovering that none of his work was included in the Costume Institute exhibit, Alaïa asked the models not to wear the dresses he had designed for them to the Gala and they chose not to attend altogether.
 Alaïa was well-known for having close relationships with his models, and his exclusion from the "Model as Muse" exhibit was seen as a snub.
 He criticized Wintour (with whom he had a longtime feud) for having "too much power over this museum."

 In 2014, the theme was "Charles James: Beyond Fashion," when the Met Gala announced a dress code requiring white tie, a number of media outlets pointed out the difficulty and expense of obtaining traditional white tie, even for the celebrity guests.
-Further controversy at the 2014 Met Gala included a streaker who wasn't able to make it up the stairs but nevertheless caused a commotion.
-This was followed by a fight in the elevator at the after party between Solange Knowles and Jay-Z. Security tape showed Solange angrily speaking at Jay-Z before turning into a physical altercation in which she hits and kicks him.
+The Gala was disturbed by a streaker who wasn't able to make it up the stairs but nevertheless caused a commotion.
+This was followed by a fight in the elevator at the after party between Solange Knowles and Jay-Z. Security tape showed Solange speaking angrily to Jay-Z (the husband of her sister Beyoncé) before hitting and kicking him.

 In 2015, the Gala's theme, originally named "Chinese Whispers: Tales of the East in Art, Film and Fashion," was renamed to "China: Through the Looking Glass."
 The theme was met with critics saying it was "A reminder of the subtle institutionalized racism that's been compounded by centuries of Asian isolationism across the board, and enduring Western stereotypes exacerbated by ignorance and the meme-able nature of social media."
-Among one of the most criticized actresses was Sarah Jessica Parker for a headdress she wore which was thought to conform to the Dragon Lady stereotype.
+One of the most criticized actresses was Sarah Jessica Parker, who wore a headdress which was thought to conform to the Dragon Lady stereotype.

-In 2016, Madonna, while channeling the theme "Manus x Machina: Fashion in an Age of Technology," provided one of the most controversial outfits in the Gala's history.
-She appeared in an ensemble designed by Givenchy creative director Riccardo Tisci exposing both her breasts and buttocks.
-Madonna hit back on her official social media channels by stating, "We have fought and continue to fight for civil rights and gay rights around the world.
-When it comes to women's rights we are still in the Dark Ages.
-My dress at the Met Ball was a political statement as well as a fashion statement."

-The 2017 Met Gala's theme was "Rei Kawakubo/Comme des Garçons."
-At the 2017 gala, Kendall Jenner wore a see-though dress.
-The mesh dress had short sleeves, a slit across its bodice, a draped back, and slit up the leg.
-Jenner received much criticism on social media platforms, especially Twitter, for showing too much skin, while others criticized her look because of the similarities to Rose McGowan MTV VMAs dress in 1998.
+In October 2017, an episode of James Corden's Late Late Show aired a segment with Anna Wintour where she said President Donald Trump was banned from the Met Gala.
+Despite his consecutive appearances from 2004 to 2012, he became the first celebrity to ever be banned from attending.